 Yannis Pappas | in search of Alexander

-Beginning on Sunday June 30th 2024 FOUGARO ARTCENTER and BENAKI MUSEUM are holding a major exhibition in Nafplion dedicated to the work of the sculptor Yannis Pappas and in particular to his equestrian statue of Alexander the Great.
+Extended until Sunday 3 November, the major exhibition in Nafplion by FOUGARO ARTCENTER, in partnership with the BENAKI MUSEUM, is dedicated to the work of the sculptor Yannis Pappas and in particular to his equestrian statue of Alexander the Great.
 Since 2019 this emblematic work has stood at the junction of the Queen Olga and Queen Amalia boulevards in the centre of Athens.

 This is the first ever collaboration between the FOUGARO ARTCENTER and the BENAKI MUSEUM.